Important School Information: Village Montessori, Centurion

 No school uniform is prescribed.
 Children have to be dressed in an acceptable fashion.

 We encourage healthy eating and therefore have a strict food policy.

 A five percent discount is granted on sibling's fees and ten percent discount on fees paid in full before 31 January.

-month’s written notice is required in the event of a child
+Three month's written notice is required in the event of a

 Parental commitment to Montessori education is imperative.
 Parents need to reinforce the methods used at school at home as well.
 Parents are expected to familiarise themselves with the methodology by reading up and attending information sessions.

 We are selective when it comes to admitting students because the groups are small and we need to ensure that the appropriate atmosphere of learning and respect is maintained at all times.
 Only students with impeccable personal records will be considered.
 Our school is committed to building a close community and it is important to build a relationship with the family, we therefore also request an interview with the family before deciding if the family will fit into our community.
 Our admissions process attempts to gather a picture of each applicant that will be as complete as possible.
 It includes one or more classroom visits, interviews, assessment of the applicant, a review of the student's academic record and the recommendations of teachers who have worked with the student and family.

 An application fee of R1 500-00 is payable at application.
 Once the application form is received a motivation form will be sent to the parents.
 Once this step is complete the parents and the applicant will be invited for an interview at the school.
 The applicant will then be invited to an assessment.